Taiwolawal/darey.io-pbl/project15.md

 ![image](https://user-images.githubusercontent.com/50557587/150654262-6fde2f08-98ca-4bf3-adb7-2598a3c47e87.png)

 Create Autoscaling Group for Bastion, Nginx, WordPress and Tooling.
 The same setting used for Bastion will be used for Nginx, the only difference is Load Balancer is added to Nginx, Wordpress and Tooling.
-The Basstion do not make use of load balancer
+The Bastion do not make use of load balancer.
 ![image](https://user-images.githubusercontent.com/50557587/150515542-c5276d57-4621-4b41-b646-a91c2c12e182.png)
 ![image](https://user-images.githubusercontent.com/50557587/150516194-1eb8fb61-237b-4a19-ac12-5d0eeac5ff67.png)
 ![image](https://user-images.githubusercontent.com/50557587/150516334-d95ac6c9-0ccf-410e-828c-4aba93d4ce3c.png)